Best Oil Pastels.

 - Sakura 36-Piece Cray-Pas Expressionist Assorted Color Oil Pastel Set XLP36

-- Sakura ESP36 36-Piece Cray-Pas Specialist Assorted Colors Oil Pastel Set
+- Sakura ESP36 36-Piece Cray-Pas Specialist Colors may vary Oil Pastel Set

 - Staedtler Karat Studio Quality Oil Pastels Set of 36 Color-Intensive Colors in Heavy-Duty Cardboard Storage Case…